 How do I know if my baby is getting anything or enough to eat?

-We watch for the number of wet and dirty diaper and the infant’s weight to ensure your infant is eating enough.
+We watch the number of wet and dirty diapers and the infant's weight to ensure your infant is eating enough.
 Most infants will lose some weight in the first few days then begin to gain weight, returning to birth weight by two weeks of age.

 What is considered a "normal" number of minutes for an infant to remain at each breast?